How Can I Clean Makeup Brushes? Easy Methods You Can Do at Home

 Steps:

-2. Dip the bristles into the mixture, making sure not to soak the entire brush.
+2. Dip the bristles into the liquid, being careful not to wet the whole brush.

-3. Swirl the brush on your palm or a silicone cleaning mat to loosen the makeup.
+3. To remove the cosmetics, swirl the brush over your palm or a silicone cleaning mat.

 This combo not only cleans the brush but also conditions the bristles, keeping them soft.